Save thousands by improving your credit score

 Proceed with caution.
 If you have a history of collection attempts, you may open the floodgates with debt collectors contacting you.

-It’ll take time to receive your reports and file corrections, but it’s worth it.
-So that you don’t forget what to do when your credit reports arrive, go here and download The Credit Report & Credit Score Management & Repair Checklist.
+It’ll take time to get your reports and file corrections, but it’s worth it.
+So that you don’t forget what to do when your credit reports arrive, we’ll walk you through step-by-step when you sign up here to get the free Improve or Build Your Credit Score powered by Experian Boost.

 5. Do it at the gas station (when pumping is more than pumping)

-6. Don’t apply for more credit (when no means no),
+6. Don’t apply for more credit (no means no)

 Don’t open a new credit card account.
 Don’t apply for a loan.
 Don’t get a new apartment, and don’t do anything else that’ll cause your credit score and history to be checked for one year.
 It seems bassackwards, but just like a guy becoming interested in you only after you stop being interested in him, banks want you when you don’t want them.